Running Red Lights Causes Car Accidents

 - The law treats running a red light as "aggressive driving."
 Aggressive driving reflects the driver's lack of care for the health and safety of his passengers and others on the road in the eyes of the law, subjecting the driver to a heightened risk of severe sanctions and even criminal penalties for causing an accident.
 The cost of a ticket for running the red light can vary based on the county, but generally, Florida red light tickets cost $158, with the fine and sanctions being much direr if your negligence causes a catastrophic impact.

 Severe Car Accident Injuries Caused by Running a Red Light

 When a driver runs a red light, they are creating a traffic safety hazard and putting themselves and others at risk of crashing into another vehicle.
 That collision can cause direct trauma to the body of the driver they hit, with the impact of the collision leading to severe injuries.
 Depending on the collision's severity, the driver who ran the red light may suffer catastrophic injuries.The following are some car accident injuries drivers can suffer during a red-light car accident:

 - Soft tissue injuries

 As a driver, you have a duty of care not to drive in a way that could harm others on the road.
 Duty of care refers to your responsibility to act responsibly and drive safely to prevent car accidents.
-If you breach that duty by causing an accident, you may bear legal liability for the resulting damages.
-Causing a car collision by illegally running a red light counts as breaching duty of care and can leave you liable in a car accident claim.
+If you breach that duty by being caught running a red light and causing an accident, you may bear legal liability for the resulting damages.
+Causing a car collision by illegally running a red light counts as breaching the duty of care and can leave you liable in a car accident claim.

 The following are some ways you can be affected by causing a car accident by running a red light.